 Ragdolls make use of Skinned Meshes, that is a character meshThe main graphics primitive of Unity.
 Meshes make up a large part of your 3D worlds.
 Unity supports triangulated or Quadrangulated polygon meshes.
 Nurbs, Nurms, Subdiv surfaces must be converted to polygons.
 More info

 See in Glossary rigged up with bones in the 3D modeling application.
-For this reason, you must build ragdoll characters in a 3D package like Autodesk® Maya® or Cinema4D.
+For this reason, you must build ragdoll characters in a 3D package like Autodesk® Maya®.

 When you’ve created your character and rigged it, save the asset normally in your Project Folder.
 When you switch to Unity, you’ll see the character asset file.
-Select that file and the Import Settings dialog will appear inside the inspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, alowing you to inspect and edit the values.
+Select that file and the Import Settings dialog will appear inside the inspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
 More info

 See in Glossary.
 Make sure that Mesh CollidersA free-form collider component which accepts a mesh reference to define its collision surface shape.
 More info